-- 2.1 Capital expenditure at Maidstone Borough Council plays a vital part in the Council's Strategic Plan, since long term investment is required to deliver many of the objectives of the plan. - 2.2 The current Strategic Plan originated in a detailed process of discussion and development over the period June October 2018 and was approved by Council on 12 December 2018.
-It sets out four objectives, as follows: - Embracing Growth and Enabling Infrastructure - Homes and Communities - A Thriving Place - Safe, Clean and Green.
+- 2.1 Capital expenditure at Maidstone Borough Council plays a vital part in the Council's Strategic Plan, since long term investment is required to deliver many of the objectives of the plan. - 2.2 The Council's current Strategic Plan sets out four objectives, which are as follows: - Embracing Growth and Enabling Infrastructure - Homes and Communities - A Thriving Place - Safe, Clean and Green.